Jinntec/timeline-component/README.md

+# This repo is the base for the integration of the timeline component into [tei-publisher-components](https://github.com/eeditiones/tei-publisher-components)
 # Timeline Component for KBA / TEIPublisher

 Component to display a timeline (barchart) of search results.
 Build with lit-element.
 [Check out the interactive demo](https://dcts-timeline.web.app/).